 Labor Trafficking: An exploitative practice of forced labor.
 Due to the nature of working behind closed doors in private homes, a lack of labor protections in place, and varying immigration statuses, domestic workers are particularly at risk.
 In fact, domestic workers make up the greatest percentage of all labor trafficking in the United Statues.
-For more, see https://maioricharchiele.com/human-trafficking-workers-fact-sheet.
+For more, see <a href="https://maioricharchiele.com/homestic/homes